tytydraco/yessleep/out/I_Hate_Mimes.md

 The mime stopped crying, and now looked livid.

 “Of course you don’t know who I am.
-I bet you don’t even know my dime rhyme. *’you see his act, you must tip a dime, or else he’ll come for you, Pantomimicus The Mime.’*”
+I bet you don’t even know my dime rhyme. *’If you see his act, you must tip a dime, or else he’ll come for you, Pantomimicus The Mime.’*”

 I didn’t respond.